 - Allow solvents to “flash” off before applying succeeding coats.
 Let last coat dry 30 minutes before sanding.

-- Do not fan air to force drying — it causes surface drying and traps thinner which penetrates scratches in old finish.
+- Do not fan air to force drying — it causes surface drying and traps thinner which penetrates scratches in the old finish.

-- In cold weather, make sure the metal, the primer-surfacer and the shop are approximately the same temperature.
+- In cold weather, make sure the metal, the primer-surfacer, and the shop are approximately the same temperature.

-To overcome, spray side of car on which overspray appears with a wet mist coat.
+To overcome, spray side of the car on which overspray appears with a wet mist coat.
 A mist coat is made by adding several parts of thinner to the color left in the cup, or it may be a straight coat of a good thinner.